PDAL/PDAL/doc/metadata.rst

 Metadata is an important component of any data processing story.
-PDAL attempts to allow users to operate with metadata in a relatively free-form way, with its main Metadata utility, :cpp:class:`pdal::Metadata`, being a lightly wrapped `boost::property_tree`_.
+PDAL attempts to allow users to operate with metadata in a relatively free-form way, with its main Metadata utility, :cpp:class:`pdal::Metadata`.

 The basic structure of a :cpp:class:`pdal::Metadata` instance is the following tree structure: